Low-rank matrix recovery with non-quadratic loss: projected gradient method and regularity projection oracle: Consequences for solving RGLM

-This model can be considered as users' response when giving a pair of items in a recommendation system.
-Each row of $\truX$ represents a user's score of different items.
-In each sample $(y_i, {k(i)},{l(i)},j(i))$, the $k(i)$-th user gives a response $y(i)$ represents whether she prefers item $l(i)$ more than item $j(i)$.
-The value $y(i)=1$ means she prefers $l(i)$-th item than $j(i)$-th term, otherwise, she prefers the other way.
+This model can be considered as users' responses when giving a pair of items in a recommendation system.
+Each row of $\truX$ represents a user's score for different items.
+In each sample $(y_i, {k(i)},{l(i)},j(i))$, the $k(i)$-th user gives a response $y(i)$, representing whether she prefers item $l(i)$ to item $j(i)$.
+The value $y(i)=1$ means that she prefers $l(i)$-th item to $j(i)$-th term, otherwise, she prefers the other way.
 Let us now introduce the constraint set $\conset$.